microkits/microbus/README.md

 const packet = new MessagePacket("Hi, I'm traveling around the world in a microbus! 🌎🚐")

-// If receiver parameter is not passed, the packet is broadcasted. microbus.sendPacket(packet);
+// If the receiver parameter is not passed, the packet will be sent to everyone (broadcast). microbus.sendPacket(packet);
 ```